Quick link: Management back to main page

 - mental illness is treatable and the vast majority recover well

 - three million Australians will experience a major depressive illness during their lifetime

 Do I have depression?

 On average 1 in 6 people suffer depression at some stage in their life-time.
 It is an illness that has treatments.
-There are simple questions to ask yourself that help you to work out if you may have depression?
+There are simple questions to ask yourself to help you work out if you may have depression:

 - Do I struggle to get out of bed and do daily activities regularly?